-- (a) Lower Tier Services Grant the Government has confirmed a further one-off grant of £449,688 to ensure there is no cash reduction in 'core spending power' compared to 2021/22. - (b) Local Council Tax Support Grant this was a one-off grant for 2021/22 only and there is no allocation for 2022/23 within the Provisional Settlement. - (c) COVID Grant the COVID grant was a one-off grant for 2021/22 only and therefore there is no allocation for 2022/23. - (d) Services Grant the Government have confirmed a further one-off grant of £269,603 to ensure there is no cash reduction in 'core spending power' compared to 2021/22. - 6.3 All of the above funding is unringfenced revenue grant funding which goes towards general funding of services in the Budget.
+(a) Lower Tier Services Grant - the Government has confirmed a further one-off grant

+- (b) Local Council Tax Support Grant this was a one-off grant for 2021/22 only and there is no allocation for 2022/23 within the Provisional Settlement. - (c) COVID Grant the COVID grant was a one-off grant for 2021/22 only and therefore there is no allocation for 2022/23. - (d) Services Grant the Government have confirmed a further one-off grant of $\pounds 269,603$ to ensure there is no cash reduction in 'core spending power' compared to 2021/22. - 6.3 All of the above funding is unringfenced revenue grant funding which goes towards general funding of services in the Budget.